bdwilson/KP3S/README.md

 ## Installation
 1. Follow the guidance here on installing and connecting: https://bubba.org/kp3s/3dTouch/
-2. To install, copy Robin35_nano.bin to in the root of an FAT32-formatted SD card and rename it Robin_nano.bin.
+2. To install, copy Robin_nano.bin to in the root of an FAT32-formatted SD card.
+3. You will need to adjust your Z-Offset (where your printer thinks the bed is in perspective to the extruder tip).
+Get your favorite bed leveling test print and utilize the Tune -> Z Probe Offset menu (only available after a print has been sent to the printer).
+You can also adjust this down to zero and slowly decrease it (go towards the negative) if you are worried about damaging your bed.

 ## Downloading a build
 <b>These builds are built using the Titan settings below.
 If you have a different